 ‘Positive futures: Building cultural, linguistic and personal confidence’

-For teachers /trainers/organisations working with adult refugees, asylum seekers and migrants
+For professionals, volunteers and clients within organisations supporting refugees, asylum seekers and migrants

-The course dates will be late 2019/early 2020.
+The course will be held in late Autumn 2019 / Spring 2020.
 The programme is designed and delivered by the Whitton Harrow Ltd. & Ubele Initiative Partnership

-This 5-day course is for language teachers/trainers working with asylum seekers, migrants and refugees.
-Participants will develop their knowledge, confidence and skills around cultural diversity and how to support and motivate their learners.
-We will explore how to build on learners’ strengths and resilience, what enables recover from multiple traumas and what can help learners begin to build new lives.
+This 5-day course is for professsionals, volunteers and clients in migrant support organisations (including those working with unaccompanied asylum seeking children and young people).
+Participants will develop their knowledge, confidence and skills around cultural diversity and how to support, motivate and empower.
+Strategies to build on strengths and resilience will be shared, including exploration of what enables recovery from multiple traumas and what can help people to begin to build new lives.

-Teachers/trainers from different countries will share different approaches to promoting lifelong learning, employability skills and empowerment across different countries and systems.
-The course will enable the development of best practice through sharing and exploring the effectiveness of different theoretical frameworks and approaches and practical tools.
-There will be workshops from local and national organisations with expertise in the field and a trip to visit and learn about UK organisations working with asylum seekers and refugees.
+There will be workshops from local and national organisations with expertise in the field and a trip to visit and learn about different UK organisations working with and for asylum seekers and refugees.

-The learning objectives of the 5-day programme are to consolidate and develop new insights, skills and good practice in working with migrant communities including:
+The learning objectives of the 5-day programme are to consolidate and develop new insights, skills and good practice in working with and empowering migrant communities including:

-- Ways to support learners’ build on their strengths, skills, resilience and hopes
+- Ways to support individuals to build on their strengths, skills, resilience and hopes

 - Evidenced approaches and good practice in teaching and learning a new language